FUDCo/Elko/README.md

 once I get done writing it.

-All the Java code works on any standard, reasonably current JVM, as it does not make use of any language features newer than generic.
+All the Java code works on any standard, reasonably current JVM, as it does not make use of any language features newer than generics.
 The various shell scripts in the `Run` tree do assume a Unix shell environment, but Cygwin will suffice and they are not deeply essential anyway.

 #### Binaries

 If you don't feel like building Elko yourself, a pre-built .jar file is available in the attached Release (v2.0.1).

 #### Documentation

-Currently, documentation is in the `ServerCore/doc` directory.
-Eventually these pages will be viewable here on GitHub.
-However, the JavaDoc files for the Elko classes are available [here](http://fudco.github.io/Elko/javadoc/).
+Detailed API and protocl documentation is sourced in the `ServerCore/doc` directory, but is viewable directly [here](http://fudco.github.io/Elko/).
+The *formatting* of what's there right now is a bit rough, not having entirely made the transition from its old home, but the content per se is as complete and up to date as ever.
+This will get prettier when I complete the migration to Jekyll.